thegetty/quire/packages/11ty/_plugins/iiif/README.md

 ## Image Tiling
 All images in the `figures` directory will be tiled and rendered using the `image-service` tag.
-If the tiler is re-run, images will not be re-processed unless `lazy=false` is specified
+If the tiler is re-run, images will not be re-processed unless `lazy=false` is specified.

 ## Usage
 ### Setup
 - Set `baseURL` in `config.yaml`.
 This will be used to generate IIIF `@id` properties.

 ### Image service (zoomable images)
+_figures.yaml_
 ```yaml
 - id: "gradoo"
   caption: "La dee da"